 Another excellent accessory is a selectable-aperture eyecup.
 Key to a clear and crisp sight image is using the correct aperture diameter to match the ambient light.
 Traditional eyecups with fixed aperture diameters work well, but a selectable-aperture eyecup is a real convenience when frequent adjustments are necessary for varying light conditions.
 Hadley-style selectable-aperture eyecups are available from Lee Shaver Gunsmithing, Davide Pedersoli, Montana Vintage Arms (MVA) and Kelley Sights.
 Lyman-style selectable eyecups are available from Kelley Sights and Baldwin Sights.
-For additional details refer to the article titled Comparison of & Comments on Selectable-Aperture Eyecups.
+For additional details refer to the article titled Selectable-Aperture Eyecups.

 When purchasing a rear sight keep in mind that the sight base mounting holes must be of the proper size and spacing to match up with the holes in your receiver tang.
 The sight staff vertical detent angle should also match up with the tang angle of your rifle to ensure that the staff is close to perpendicular to the rifle bore line of sight.
 Several sight suppliers offer bases with adjustable detent angles.
 And don’t forget that the mounting screws must have the same threads as the drilled and tapped holes in the tang.
 Therefore, be sure the sight supplier fully understands the brand and style of rifle the sights will be mounted on.

-Browning & Winchester BPCRs The following comments discuss specific details to keep in mind when purchasing sights.
-The tang angle is approximately 18 degrees and the two tang sight base mounting holes have a center-to-center spacing of 2.185”.
+The rifle tang angle is approximately 18 degrees and the two tang sight base mounting holes have a center-to-center spacing of 2.185”.
 The tang sight base screws should be 10-32x1/4”.
 Although all the sight suppliers are well aware of the original Browning BPCR tang and front sight requirements, some may not know that the more recent Winchester BPCRs are identical to the Browning’s.
-Therefore, if you’ re purchasing a rear sight for a recent Miroku manufactured Winchester BPCR you may have to ask for one that fits a Browning BPCR.
+Therefore, if you’ re purchasing a rear sight for one of the Miroku manufactured Winchester BPCR you may have to ask for one that fits a Browning BPCR.

-Another area of concern is the front sight dovetail dimensions, especially when purchasing one of the Miroku manufactured limited series Winchester BPCR that comes without sights, but has a front sight dovetail.
-Sight suppliers may indicate that the correct dovetail width is 0.3925”, but I have accurately measured many of the original Browning’s and more current Winchester BPCRs and found the actual width is between 0.380” & 0.384”.
+Another area of concern is the front sight dovetail dimensions, especially when purchasing one of the limited series Winchester BPCR that comes without sights, but has a front sight dovetail.
+Sight suppliers may indicate that the correct dovetail width is 3/8” (0.375”) or 0.3925”, but I have accurately measured many of the original Browning’s and more current Winchester BPCRs and found the actual width is between 0.380” & 0.384”.
 Therefore, a 0.3925” wide dovetail can be made to fit relatively easily with some filing or by removing material from the base with emery cloth.
 The dovetails have standard 60-degree shoulders.
 By the way, the front sight should only be installed from right to left with the rifle pointing forward.

 Sight Manufacturers & Suppliers:

 Baldwin Soule-Type Sights (Steve Baldwin) P.O.
-Box 971, Jones, OK 73049 Phone: (405)-399-2875 www.baldwin-sights.com A well-known high-quality supplier of BPCR sights
+Box 971, Jones, OK 73049 Phone: (405)-399-2875 A well-known high-quality supplier of BPCR sights

-Montana Vintage Arms (MVA) 61 Andrea Drive, Belgrade, MT 59714 Daytime phone: (406) 388-4027, Evening phone: (406) 388-3405 www.montanavintagearms.com MVA is a well-known high-quality supplier of BPCR sights.
+Montana Vintage Arms (MVA) 61 Andrea Drive, Belgrade, MT 59714 Daytime phone: (406) 388-4027, Evening phone: (406) 388-3405 MVA is a well-known high-quality supplier of BPCR sights.
 MVA also manufactures vintage-style rifle scopes and selectable-aperture eyecups for BPCR sights

-Red River Sights Dept. B, 206 Oxford Street, Winnipeg, Manitoba, Canada R3M 3J6 Phone: (866) 239-9451 (best to call after 6 pm CST) Email: firstname.lastname@example.org, Note, a web site address is not available Red River supplies Ukrainian made sights previously offered by Parts Unknown Inc. Red River sights are also sold by Buffalo Arms (www.buffaloarms.com).
+Red River Sights Dept. B, 206 Oxford Street, Winnipeg, Manitoba, Canada R3M 3J6 Phone: (866) 239-9451 (best to call after 6 pm CST) Email: firstname.lastname@example.org, Note, a web site address is not available.
+Red River supplies Ukrainian made sights previously offered by Parts Unknown Inc. Red River sights are also sold by Buffalo Arms (www.buffaloarms.com).